SAP-samples/partner-reference-application/Tutorials/46-Multi-Tenancy-Features-Job-Scheduling.md

 11. Select the booking from the list.

-12. Choose *Send Reminder Email*.
+12. Choose *Send Reminder*.
 You get the information that the job execution was successfully triggered.

     > Note: A new section called *Background Execution* is shown on the object page.
 This section shows the event reminder status.
 For instance, it displays *Job execution triggered.* when the job is running.
-It displays *Visitors: 2, Emails sent 2.* when the emails are successfully sent.
+It displays *Visitors: 2, Notifications sent 2.* when the notifications are successfully sent.

 Now, let's have a look how you as the application provider can analyze the background execution.